Liuqiran/liuqiran.github.io/content/en/about-me.md

 ---
 Writing is supposed to be an essential part of life.
 Organizing one&#8217;s words and works in the form of a blog is less fickle than social media-style sharing, and there are no more meaningless likes and comments; compared to keeping it private for oneself, and sharing it with those who need it.
 I created this blog to record myself and share my thoughts, articles and works. ：)

-This site has joined the &#8220;ten-year contract&#8221; activities(that is, from joining this activity, our blog will not be closed for ten years, to maintain the update and vitality!)
+This site has joined the [Ten-year Contract activities](https://foreverblog.cn/)

+(that is, from joining this activity, our blog will not be closed for ten years, to maintain the update and vitality!)

 Hello!
 My name is LIU, Qiran.
 I hope to connect to the world and meet more friends. :）